kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 One interesting observation is regarding the only failing test for the `google/gemini-2.5-flash` model, which several other LLMs pass.
-Inpecting the BAML logs for this test, the Cypher query generated by `google/gemini-2.5-flash` is totally wrong -- it fails to even write syntactically correct Cypher, as per the `RETURN` clause shown below.
-The syntax error happens repeatedly, even on multiple runs, and only on this query (Q3).
+Inpecting the BAML logs for this test, the Cypher query generated by `google/gemini-2.5-flash` is totally wrong -- the query is syntactically incorrect, as per the `RETURN` clause shown below.
+The syntax error happens repeatedly, even on multiple runs, and only on this query (Q3) with this model.
 Interestingly, `google/gemini-2.0-flash` does not suffer from this problem.

 ```cypher